 1. Purpose:

-The purpose of this experiment is to perform a foil activation experiment in the Building 470 pile using the PuBe source.
-The foils used for the experiment are indium, gold, manganese, and tungsten of various thicknesses.
+The purpose of this experiment is to characterize the neutron energy spectrum in the Building 470 pile with the PuBe source.
+The experiment to measure the neutron energy spectrum is a foil activation experimenthe using indium, gold, manganese, aluminum and tungsten foils of various thicknesses.
 The foils will be counted in an HPGe to determine the activity of the foils post-irradiation.
-The data will be used to unfold the incident neutron spectra using Pacific Northwest National Laboratory’s STAYSL code.
+The data will be used to unfold the incident neutron spectra using Pacific Northwest National Laboratory’s STAYSL code, which performs a least-square spectral fitting technique to unfold the neutron flux from the measured activities and nuclear data.

 2. Description / Procedure:

-Detailed description here.
-Be sure to include timelines, equipment used, sources, experiment setup, etc.

-(24-31 July) Irradiate foils in Bld 470 pile for 7 days (Foils are In, W, Au, Mn).
+(24-3 Aug ) Irradiate foils in Bld 470 pile for 10 days (Foils are In, W, Au, Mn, Al).

 Source: PuBe Source in Building 470 pile.

-Foil Description: (Need Geometry and Percentages)
+Foil Description: (Need Geometry and Percentages still)

 Tungsten